 A program entitled “Sparkling of Life & Music is performed in this large tank four or five times a day.
 The program uses 360-degree panoramic projection mapping on the walls and ceilings of the viewing area along with powerful acoustics highlighting the movements of the sardines and other fish in the tank.

-Even the writer who lives in Tohoku and is the familiar with Sanriku sea was amazed to see that it is such a rich ecosystem when he viewed the many life forms in the large tank.
+Even the writer, who lives in Tohoku and is familiar with the Sanriku sea, was amazed to see that it was such a rich ecosystem when he viewed the many life forms in the large tank.

 Next, we went to the Irodori Sea of Seaweed section featuring seaweed that sways in the mineral-rich Sanriku sea.
 Reproduced is a scene depicting abundant seaweed on which sea urchin, abalone, and other animals feed.
-It introduces the free-diving fishing that has been practiced in this area since olden times.
+In addition, it introduces the free-diving fishing that has been practiced in this area since olden times.

-These exhibitions of living creatures, as well as introductions of facets of the fishery industry, such as diving and aquaculture, enable us to know the close relationship between nature and human activities.
+These exhibitions of living creatures and introductions of facets of the fishery industry, such as diving and aquaculture, enable us to know the close relationship between nature and human activities.

-Seas of the World zone: See types of animals rarely seen in Japan
+Seas of the World Zone: See Animals Rarely Seen in Japan

 Proceeding to the exhibition on the 2nd floor, you will come to the Gallery for People that gives a sense of the bonds formed between cities around the world that provided support after the Great East Japan Earthquake and this is where the Seas of the World zone begins.

-There are many large creatures, such as Baikal seals, African clawless otters, Commerson's dolphins, green sea turtles, and spectacled caiman, and these are all also popular with children.
+Many large creatures, such as Baikal seals, African clawless otters, Commerson's dolphins, green sea turtles, and spectacled caiman, are all also popular with children.

-Moving on after viewing the exhibitions here, I came upon a large tank on the left...could this be the giant tank I saw at the beginning?
+After viewing the exhibitions here, I came upon a large tank on the left...could this be the giant tank I saw at the beginning?
 It turned out to be so.
 This is a spot on the second floor where you can view the Sparkling of Life.
-The view from above is quite different from that from below providing a different perspective of the sea around Sanriku.
+The view from above is quite different from that from below, providing a different perspective of the sea around Sanriku.

 At the end of the corridor is the Jellyfish Room.
 Jellyfish slowly move about in the tank, and the walls and the floor of the viewing area are decorated with light and interactive images, which together create a fantastic space.